Czech Language Courses

 - Course code: will be given to you only after the evaluation of the placement test.
 Add the course to the learning agreement without codes.

 The Department of Czech for Foreigners at the Faculty of Arts organises various courses and seminars in the Czech language as well as a Summer School of Slavonic (Czech) Studies.
-For more information, please see the website of the Department of Czech for Foreigners at Masaryk University.
+For more information, please see the website of the Department of Czech for Foreigners, Faculty of Arts.

 Advanced courses at the Faculty of Education